Yona Reiss: Career

 From 1992 to 1998, Reiss worked as an associate at the international law firm of Cleary Gottlieb Steen & Hamilton in New York City.
 He maintained an association with the firm until 1999.
-He is a member of the New York State Bar Association, a certified mediator for the City of New York court system, and a member of the Family and Divorce Mediation Council for New York.
+He is a member of the New York State Bar Association, and was a certified mediator for the City of New York court system, and was a member of the Family and Divorce Mediation Council for New York.